Get The Most Out Of Your Juice Cleanse

 5. You’re drinking caffeine

 Slowly removing stimulants like caffeine, alcohol, and nicotine before you start juicing will help make sure you’re getting the most from your cleanse.
-The juices throughout your cleanse will provide your body with the nutrients you need, so you might find that during and after your cleanse you no longer need to rely on your morning cup of joe to get you up and moving!
+Your juices throughout a cleanse will provide your body with the nutrients you need, so you might find that during and after your cleanse you no longer need to rely on your morning cup of joe to get you up and moving!

 If you’re an avid coffee drinker, you might find you experience withdrawal headaches without your morning cup—in that case, try replacing your coffee with non (or low) caffeinated tea like chicory root, dandelion root, or rooibos.